YCChenVictor/blog-frontend/_posts/Computer_Science/mindset/2021-11-21-Object-Oriented-Programming.md

 layout: post
 title: Object Oriented Porgramming
 date: '2021-11-21'
-categories: other
+categories: mindset
-note:
+note: 我是覺得還是要用靜態的 OOP 語言來學
 ---

 ## Introduction

-mainly four topics: Abstraction, polymorphism, inheritance and encapsulation
+Because the reference uses JAVA (static) and I prefer ruby (dynamic), I am going to demonstrate the OOP concepts with both these languages.

+The topics are as follow:

-1. Abstraction
+1. classes
+2. coupling
+3. interfaces
+4. encapsulation
+5. abstraction
+6. inheritnace
-2. Polymorphism: treating an object as a generic version of something; for example, car, truck, and bicycle are versions of vehicle.
+7. polymorphism: treating an object as a generic version of something; for example, car, truck, and bicycle are versions of vehicle.
-3. Inheritance
-4. Encapsulation
+8. UML

 ## Why

-skip
+Because we can have deeper understanding in morden software design.

 ## How

+### classes

 ### OOP in ruby